 What exactly is a Low Carb High Fat Diet?
-This article explains the fundamentals information people want to know about which food categories they can eat such as non-starchy vegetables, plant fat, low sugar fruit, meat fish poultry and seafood, animal fat and unsweetened beverages).
+This article explains the fundamental information people want to know about which food categories they can eat, such as non-starchy vegetables, plant fat, low sugar fruit, meat fish poultry and seafood, animal fat and unsweetened beverages).

 There is also a simple illustration of the food categories in a low carb lifestyle, indicating the types of food in each category.
 This dispels the myth that eating LCHF is in anyway a ‘restricted diet’.

 This post also explains what macronutrients are and what the ratios of protein, fat and carbohydrate are on a LCHF diet.
-This article is a basic primer to the Low Carb High Fat lifestyle.
+It is a basic primer about the Low Carb High Fat lifestyle.